Smoking in Bollywood: Smoking ban

 Proposed by the Ministry of Health in May 2005, a smoking ban that prohibited films and television shows from displaying actors or actresses smoking went into effect on 2 October 2005.
 The Indian government felt that films were glamorising cigarettes, and with nearly 15 million people going to see Bollywood films on a daily basis, Health Minister Anubumani Ramadoss claimed that the ban would "protect the lives of millions of people who could become addicted to smoking under the influence of movies.
 Under the smoking ban, smoking scenes in any movie was prohibited, including any old or historical movies where, some argued, smoking was necessary to make the depiction accurate.
 If producers wished to show a character smoking, the scene would have to be accompanied by a note saying that smoking is injurious to health, along with disclaimers at the beginning and end of films.

-During the tobacco ban, the use of tobacco was still implied in movies and television, even if it was not explicitly shown; it was "sung and danced about" instead.
+During the tobacco ban, the use of tobacco was still implied in movies and television, even if it was not explicitly shown, it was "sung and danced about" instead.
 So Bollywood, in conjunction with tobacco companies, was still able to get around the smoking ban.
 Bollywood was also able to bypass the tobacco ban because of the lack of enforcement.
-Corruption within the government and police lead to officials not being successfully impose such policies, such as the smoking ban in cinema.
+Corruption within the government and police lead to officials not being able to successfully impose policies, such as the smoking ban in cinema.
 As noted by one, "The authorities aren't organized enough...I'll just pay a bribe."